Live Stream Your Church Service for Free (Basically)

-Secondly, if you want to get a higher quality stream, you’ll need a computer and camera.
+After you decide on the service provider, you’ll need a computer and camera.
 I’m going to explain how to do this with a Mac, mostly because that’s what I have experience with and find it to be the most reliable option when streaming.
 You can do this with a Macbook, iMac, Mac Mini, or even an Air.
 If you plan on streaming an HD feed, you'll want something with decent processing power and possibly a dedicated graphics card.

 In addition. you will also need a camera.
 If your church already has a “broadcast” setup where you put the speaker on screen or record it for a podcast, you should be set.
 If you don’t already have a camera, you’ll need to purchase one.
-Since you’re streaming to the internet, quality isn’t a huge concern as the video will be compressed anyway.
-If possible, buy a camera with an HDMI or SDI-out.
+Be sure to buy a camera with an HDMI or SDI-out.
 You can spend a few hundred to tens of thousands of dollars on professional cameras.
 Keep in mind the distance of cameras to the speaker and look for Optical Zoom features when shopping.
 Panasonic has good low to midrange options for churches just starting out.

 Before putting everything together, be sure you also have a good audio signal from your sound board or house mix.
 Using the microphone from a camcorder will not come across very well over a live stream, and will most likely not be loud enough.
-You can also get an adapter and connect this to the Red / White RCA adapter on your capture device or even 1/8” (headphone looking connection) directly into your computer.
+Audio can be captured by your video switcher and embedded in the HDMI cable going to your capture device, or if they're in close proximity the streaming computer can ingest the audio directly.